 The private forest sector now makes up a significant area with potential for timber supply (280,000 hectares of land has been afforested since 1987).
 Much of this is now reaching harvesting age and accurate forecasts of production are needed to assist in infrastructure development.
 Recently, there have been significant advances in the capacity to forecast private sector timber volumes and the quality of datasets, which have been used to produce a forecast for 2016-2035 (Phillips et al. 2016).

-- Dr Niall Farrelly or Cian O'Connor
+- Dr Niall Farrelly, Teagasc